Tarm0n/Password-Manager-v2/README.md

     [1] Add Password: Save a new credential.
 You will provide a Service Name (e.g., "Google"), a Username, and the Password.

     [2] Get Password: Retrieve a password.
-The decrypted password will be printed to the screen and automatically copied to your clipboard.
+The decrypted password will be automatically copied to your clipboard.

     [3] Generate Password: create a secure, random string of a specified length (letters + punctuation).

-⚠️ Disclaimer
+## ⚠️ Disclaimer

 This tool is designed for personal use and educational purposes.
 While it implements strong, standard encryption algorithms (AES-GCM, PBKDF2), users should exercise standard security precautions: